stoyosawa/PublicationList/Books.md

 	カットシステム, 311 pages (July 2002).

 † 共同筆名

-#### In English (Informational)

-The titles above are translated to English for English readers.
-Note that they are informational and not the official titles.

 - Nagata & Toyosawa, [Practical Image/Video Processing and Machine Learning with OpenCV 4 for Python](http://www.cutt.co.jp/book/978-4-87783-460-9.html),
 	Cutt System, 378 pages (January 2021).